CubicMelon/terumet/README.md

 ![Alloy Smelter Melted Flux](https://github.com/Terumoc/terumet/blob/master/tutorial/smelter_melting_flux_2.png)

-When processing materials for alloying, a specific amount of molten flux will need to be in the tank to create the alloy.
+When processing materials for alloying a specific amount of molten flux will need to be in the tank to create the alloy.
 If not enough is present, it will indicate so and how much more is required until alloying can begin.

 ## Alloys
-In total there are four alloys the smelter can create, all based on Terumetal and other materials available in the default Minetest game world.
-Each of them can be used to create hardened metal blocks and, of course, tools of considerable speed and durability.
+In total there are four alloys the smelter can create all based on Terumetal and other materials available in the default Minetest game world.
+Each of them can be used to create hardened metal blocks and tools of considerable speed and durability.
 Each alloy has much greater tool performance than any of their constituent materials.

 | Material | Flux/Ingot* | Time* | Alloy |  |
 |----------------------------|-------------|---------|------------|----------------------|